 I discovered the lodge in Noordhoek, nestled between spectacular mountain scenery and the shores of the wild Atlantic, some thirty kilometres from Cape Town city centre.

-Up early, I started the day with a full breakfast served in the sunny herb-filled courtyard.
+Up early, I started the day with a full English breakfast served in the dining upstairs which overlooked the Atlantic Ocean and Chapmans Peak.
 I then had the fun task of deciding how to spend my time; a gallop on the beach, take in a wine farm or two, or a round of golf perhaps?
 Once again my host, eager to please, organised everything possible.
-Conference facilities are available.